Kattis91/upcoming-artist/README.md

    - Embedded Spotify links would be too close to each other making it hard to preview the songs.

    - The contact form would lost its shape, as only the left side would be visible.

+  - On certain devices, such as the iPad Mini and iPad Air, there would to be a white space below the footer on the contact page.

  ## Credits